omdevteam/om/docs_src/documentation_running_onda.rst

 [DataRetrievalLayer]
 ^^^^^^^^^^^^^^^^^^^^

-This parameter group contains information used by the the Data Retrieval Layer to extract data from a facility framework.
+This parameter group contains information that determines how the Data Retrieval Layer extracts data from a facility framework.

-#karabo_max_event_age = 1

 .. warning::
    Please exercise caution when changing the parameters in this group: a wrong choice can severly interfere with data retrieval and extraction.

 * **fallback_beam_energy_in_eV (float)** the beam energy *in eV*.
 OnDA uses this fallback value when the framework does not provide beam energy information.